rdangdev/Automatic-Whiteboard-Rubber/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Listed are people/resources I've utilised to make this project.
+Listed are the people/resources I've utilised to make this project.

 * [Choose an Open Source License](https://choosealicense.com)
 * [Mr Richardson](https://www.linkedin.com/in/ralph-richardson-9077314/)